arangodb/arangodb/README_maintainers.md

       --valgrind /usr/bin/valgrind \
       --valgrindargs:log-file /tmp/valgrindlog.%p

-- we specify the test to execute
+- We specify the test to execute
-- we specify some arangod arguments via --extraArgs which increase the server performance
+- We specify some arangod arguments via --extraArgs which increase the server performance
-- we specify to run using valgrind (this is supported by all facilities)
+- We specify to run using valgrind (this is supported by all facilities)
-- we specify some valgrind commandline arguments
+- We specify some valgrind commandline arguments
-- we set the log level to debug
+- We set the log level to debug
-- we force the logging not to happen asynchronous
+- We force the logging not to happen asynchronous
-- eventually you may still add temporary `console.log()` statements to tests you debug.
+- Eventually you may still add temporary `console.log()` statements to tests you debug.

 #### Running a Single Unittest Suite